SHL Terms of Business: TERRITORIES

 (b) Test Usage: Company will ensure that it:

-(c) Where Company is a Direct Customer, SHL grants Company a non-transferable, non-exclusive licence for the duration of this Agreement to use the Products and/or Services solely for Company’s internal purposes (provided such internal use is not to directly or indirectly to develop competing products and/or services) and only in the Territory as stated in the Order, or if left blank then the Territory is the country where Company is registered.
+(c) Where Company is a Direct Customer, SHL grants Company a non-transferable, non-exclusive licence for the duration of this Agreement to use the Products and/or Services solely for Company’s internal purposes (provided such internal use is not to directly or indirectly develop competing products and/or services) and only in the Territory.

 (i) are resident in the Territory, and

-(ii) use the Products and/or Services only for their internal purpose (provided such internal us is not to directly or indirectly to develop competing products and/or services).
+(ii) use the Products and/or Services only for their internal purposes (provided such internal use is not to directly or indirectly develop competing products and/or services).